 LinkedIn has become the second biggest social media platform in order of importance for both business and personal connections.
-The books on the subject of explaining this platform have been widely popular equivalent to the demand thereof.
+Most entrepreneurs and authors even claimed it to be better than other networking platforms.

 This post is going to focus on the beginners for the platforms and even those who might be on already but looking for some tips to optimize their profiles.
 If you are a marketer or a business owner, you may also want to read the guide to LinkedIn for Business.

 How to use LinkedIn

 Fruitful bearings could be derived in both cases, for the platform is very professional.
 Unlike some other social media platforms, LinkedIn features an in-depth personal profile, headlines, and your education and experiences.
 It is said to be the place to find and to be found.

 When it comes to using, you could build connections and keep a professional network.
 It is best to use to represent yourself in a very professional manner so that when employers come looking for you, they should not find you holding a bottle of beer in your profile picture.

 Over the years, LinkedIn has incorporated likes, shares, and comments to resemble other social media platforms.
 Basically, LinkedIn is like a more multifunctional Facebook, where you can look for work and apply, in a simpler term.
 Despite, LinkedIn taking huge steps to de-professionalize the platform, and making it more open, and user-friendly.
 Don’t forget, you are still not allowed to upload pictures of your lovely cat 😉.

 How to write an exceptional headline for LinkedIn

 OH headlines, aren’t they the most important part? of your LinkedIn profile?
 Indeed, they are.
 This part is what contributes to the search results and to what the recruiter first lays his eyes on.
 To impress both the search engine and the recruiters, it’s important to be very strategic and use your limited 120 characters the clever way.
 To write a LinkedIn headline a few things to follow:

 - Shape it in accordance with your audience

 - Include how you provide value